Author: Dr Nicholas M Birchall, Dermatologist, Auckland, New Zealand, 1998.

 No clinical trials have been conducted in men over the age of 41 to treat male pattern hair loss with finasteride.

-Daily use of finasteride for three months or more may be necessary before a patient will notice prevention of further hair loss or increased hair growth.
+Daily use of finasteride for three months or more may be necessary before a patient will notice the prevention of further hair loss or increased hair growth.
 There are no controlled clinical data on treatment for longer than 12 months.
 It probably will be necessary to continue treatment indefinitely to maintain the benefits.

 If a patient stops taking finasteride, DHT levels will rise again in the scalp, and it is likely that hair loss will resume.

 Finasteride is a specific inhibitor of type II 5-alpha reductase, which is found primarily in scalp hair follicles.
-In clinical trials, there was no reported effect on hair on the other parts of the body.
+In clinical trials, there was no reported effect on the hair on the other parts of the body.

 Women who are or may potentially be pregnant must not use finasteride since it may cause a specific birth defect in a male fetus (hypospadias).